dziaineka/post-install-script/README.md

-# Fedora Post Install script
+# Fedora Post Install Script

 shell script for personal use, setting up fedora the way i like it.